-These are crazy-ass times.
+These are unprecedented times.
 Every person in the world has been affected by COVID-19.

 How we react is generally in line with our personalties.
 The anxious become more anxious and the cynics deny, deny, deny until they can’t anymore.
 Then there are people who have responded in a completely unexpected way.
 Those who know them are left scratching their heads thinking “I’ve never seen him like that before”.